moj-analytical-services/OPG/.ipynb_checkpoints/README_LPA-checkpoint.md

 - instructions on how to do some potential model developments

 ## Bayesian models
-Incorporating Bayesian models in Lasting Power of Attorney (LPA) forecasting can enhance accuracy and provide a probabilistic framework for handling uncertainty.
-Let’s explore how Bayesian methods can be applied to LPA forecasting:
-## Bayesian models
-Incorporating Bayesian models in Lasting Power of Attorney (LPA) forecasting can enhance accuracy and provide a probabilistic framework for handling uncertainty.
-Let’s explore how Bayesian methods can be applied to LPA forecasting:
+- Incorporating Bayesian models in Lasting Power of Attorney (LPA) forecasting can enhance accuracy and provide a probabilistic framework for handling uncertainty.
+- Applying uncertainty around volatile data volatilty affected by covid pandemic for LPA application demand in log-term forecasting model.

 #### Understanding Bayesian Models:
-Bayesian models are based on Bayes’ theorem, which updates our beliefs (probabilities) based on new evidence.
+- Bayesian models are based on Bayes’ theorem, which updates our beliefs (probabilities) based on new evidence.
-These models incorporate prior knowledge (prior distribution) and update it with observed data to obtain a posterior distribution.
+- These models incorporate prior knowledge (prior distribution) and update it with observed data to obtain a posterior distribution.
-In the context of LPA forecasting, Bayesian models allow us to quantify uncertainty and make informed predictions.
+- In the context of LPA forecasting, Bayesian models allow us to quantify uncertainty and make informed predictions.

 #### Dynamic Linear Models (DLMs):
-DLMs are a class of Bayesian state space models commonly used for time series forecasting.
+- DLMs are a class of Bayesian state space models commonly used for time series forecasting.
+- DLMs can handle time-varying parameters, seasonality, and irregularities in data.

-#### They consist of two components:
+- They consist of two components:
-State Equation: Describes how the underlying state (e.g., capacity fluctuations) evolves over time.
+    - State Equation: Describes how the underlying state (e.g., capacity fluctuations) evolves over time.
-Observation Equation: Relates the observed data (e.g., LPA applications) to the underlying state.
+    - Observation Equation: Relates the observed data (e.g., LPA applications) to the underlying state.
-DLMs can handle time-varying parameters, seasonality, and irregularities in data.

 ### Steps to Incorporate Bayesian Models:

 #### Prior Specification:
-Define prior distributions for model parameters (e.g., capacity loss rates, trend coefficients).
+- Define prior distributions for model parameters (e.g., capacity loss rates, trend coefficients).
-Priors can be informative (based on domain knowledge) or non-informative (flat priors).
+- Priors can be informative (based on domain knowledge) or non-informative (flat priors).

 #### Likelihood Function:
-Specify the likelihood function that relates observed data to the model parameters.
+- Specify the likelihood function that relates observed data to the model parameters.
-For LPA forecasting, this could be based on historical LPA application data.
+- For LPA forecasting, this could be based on historical LPA application data.

 #### Posterior Inference:
-Use Bayes’ theorem to update the prior distribution based on observed data.
+- Use Bayes’ theorem to update the prior distribution based on observed data.
-Markov Chain Monte Carlo (MCMC) methods or variational inference can estimate the posterior distribution.
+- Markov Chain Monte Carlo (MCMC) methods or variational inference can estimate the posterior distribution.

 #### Prediction:
-Simulate from the posterior distribution to obtain predictive samples.
+- Simulate from the posterior distribution to obtain predictive samples.
-These samples represent possible future scenarios, accounting for uncertainty.
+- These samples represent possible future scenarios, accounting for uncertainty.
-Model Selection:

-#### Choose an appropriate DLM structure:
+#### Model Selection: Choose an appropriate DLM structure:
 Local Level Model: Represents a random walk (e.g., gradual capacity decline).
 Local Linear Trend Model: Includes both level and slope components.
 Seasonal Models: Capture seasonal patterns.